 We’re absolutely thrilled to be back with another featured startup series.
 This week we chat with BioFiltro who recently won the FoodBytes startup competition in San Francisco.
 BioFiltro is a startup that aims to recycle waste water used in industrial processes and agriculture into clean water for agriculture and organic fertilizer.
 This is all done with the help of earth worms through a system called BIDA.

-here.
+The BIDA system utilizes the symbiotic harmony of earthworms and bacteria to deliver a biofiltration system that catalyzes upon natural processes.
+Learn more about this process here.
 The industries that are able to commision Biofiltro’s BIDA system would able to remove 99% of water contaminants and reduce energy costs by 95% while conserving one of earth’s most sacred limited resource, clean water.
 Tune into our chat as we learn more:

 What prompted you to start BioFiltro?
 In other words, what are you doing differently that others have not done before?